 This Transaction Agreement shall form and effectuate the agreement reached between the City of Palo Alto ("Customer") and Enron North America Corp. ("Company") regarding the firm purchase and sale of Gas under the following terms and conditions.
 Customer shall purchase and receive (Buyer) and Company shall sell and deliver (Seller).

-DAILY CONTRACT QUANTITY (DCQ): The quantity of Gas required each Day for by Customer’s residential, commercial, and industrial commodity customers as measured at interconnection point of Pacific Gas &Electric Company’s (“PG&E”) local transmission system and Customer’s distribution system, less any quanitites (“Third Party Quantities”) of Gas purchased by Customer and delivered under a Thirdy Party Contract, as such term is defined in that certain Management Services Agreement between Company and Customer of even date herewith (the “MSA”).
+DAILY CONTRACT QUANTITY (DCQ): The quantity of Gas required each Day for by Customer’s residential, commercial, and industrial commodity customers as measured at interconnection point of Pacific Gas &Electric Company’s (“PG&E”) local transmission system and Customer’s distribution system, less any quanitites (“Third Party Quantities”) of Gas purchased by Customer and delivered under a Third Party Contract, as such term is defined in that certain Management Services Agreement between Company and Customer of even date herewith (the “MSA”).

-MAXDQ (if applicable): 30,000 MMBtu per Day, less any Third Party Quantities
+MAXDQ (if applicable): 30,000 MMBtu per Day, less any Third Party Quantities.
+The first 6,197 MMBtu delivered by Company hereunder shall hereinafter be referred as “Tier I’ quantities and all quantities in excess of 6,197 MMBtu per Day up to 30,000 MMBtu per Day shall be hereinafter referred to as “Tier II” quantities.

-Maximum Daily Delivery Point Quantity: 6,197 MMBtu per Day for Malin (hereafter defined) and 23,803 MMBtu per Day less any Third Party Quanitites less the Maximum Daily Deliver Point Quantity at Malin for the PG&E City Gate (hereafter defined).
+Maximum Daily Delivery Point Quantity: 6,197 MMBtu per Day less any Third Party Quantities for Malin (hereafter defined) and 30,000 MMBtu per Day less any Third Party Quanitites less the Maximum Daily Deliver Point Quantity at Malin for the PG&E City Gate (hereafter defined).

 DELIVERY POINT(S): At the interconnect between Pacific Gas Transmission Company and PG&E’s system at Malin, Oregon (“Malin”) or at the interconnection point of PG&E’s backbone transmission system and PG&E’s local transmission system (“PG&E’s City Gate”)

-CONTRACT PRICE (per MMBtu): Natural Gas Intelligence Gas Price Index, in the first issue of the delivery Month, in the table titled “California”, on the line titled “Malin” for all quantities of Gas delivered at Malin, and Natural Gas Intelligence Gas Price Index, in the first issue of the delivery Month, in the table titled “California”, on the line titled “PG&E City Gate” for all quantities of Gas delivered at the PG&E City Gate.
-In the event that any quantities of Gas delivered hereunder are replacing Third Party Quanitities that a third party supplier has failed to deliver under a Third Party Contract (the “Replacement Gas”) the Contract Price hereunder for the Replacement Gas shall be equal to the “High” price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing for Malin or PG&E City Gate, as applicable.
+CONTRACT PRICE (per MMBtu): For Tier I quantities the Contract Price shall be Natural Gas Intelligence Gas Price Index, in the first issue of the delivery Month, in the table titled “California”, on the line titled “Malin”, and for Tier II quanitities the Contract Price shall be Natural Gas Intelligence Gas Price Index, in the first issue of the delivery Month, in the table titled “California”, on the line titled “PG&E City Gate” for all quantities of Gas delivered at the PG&E City Gate.

+THIRD PARTY FAILURE TO DELIVER: In the event that any quantities of Gas delivered hereunder are replacing Third Party Quanitities that a third party supplier has failed to deliver under a Third Party Contract (the “Replacement Gas”) the Contract Price hereunder for the Replacement Gas shall be equal to the “Absolute High” price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing for Malin or PG&E City Gate, as applicable.
 The Contract Price hereunder is subject to the renegotiation provisions of Article 6 of the MSA.

 PERIOD OF DELIVERY: The Period of Delivery shall commence on July 1, 2001 and end on June 30, 2004.